-With just a couple weeks before Hurricane Season ends, the possibility of being hit by a substantial storm still exists.
-Damage to the home is generally the first thought when facing inclement weather, but your car is just as much at risk.
-Fallen limbs or trees can do serious damage to your vehicle.
+With just a couple of weeks before Hurricane Season ends, the possibility of being hit by a substantial storm still exists.
+Damage to the home is the first thought when facing inclement weather, but your car is just as much at risk.
+Fallen limbs or trees can do considerable damage to your vehicle.
 Car insurance may help cover tree damage if you have comprehensive coverage on your auto insurance policy.
 Comprehensive coverage helps pay to repair or replace your vehicle if it’s damaged or destroyed by falling objects, like a tree.

 HOW DOES COMPREHENSIVE COVERAGE WORK?

 Comprehensive coverage helps cover damage to your vehicle that’s not caused by a collision such as losses caused by fire, theft, lightning, weather events, glass breakage, and falling objects.
 Comprehensive is optional coverage on your car insurance policy unless you are leasing or financing your vehicle.
 In that case, your lender may require you to purchase comprehensive coverage.

 If you make a tree damage claim on your comprehensive coverage, you should be aware of your deductible and loss settlement possibilities, as they affect what you pay out of pocket.